Lukawie98/TicTacToe.cpp/README.md

 # TicTacToe_Cpp
-> Old but SOLID gold tic-tac-toe game with additional mode of playing PvC on three different levels.
+> Old but gold tic-tac-toe game with additional mode of playing PvC on three different levels.

 ## General Information
 The project aims to make it possible to play tic-tac-toe against a friend and against the computer at three different levels: